pyongho1/pyongho1/README.md

 ## About Me

-- Currently finishing Bootcamp from General Assembly
+- Bootcamp Graduate from General Assembly
 - Loves anything related to coffee ☕️ (Previous cafe manager)
 - Multilingual in English and Korean